Key Stage 4: Construction

 EDUQAS Level 1 / 2 Technical Award – Construction and the Built Environment

 Unit 1 – Introduction to the built environment – External Exam (40%)

 Unit 3 – Constructing the built environment – Internal assessment (60%)

 Students following an interleaving curriculum plan whereby the exam content is taught alongside the practical skills.
 Students study three trades in preparation for their final assessment which are joinery, painting & decorating and brickwork.
-From May in year 10, students will undertake scenario-based tasks which go towards their internal assessment.
-Each task is related to a trade and includes job planning and sequencing, material calculations, tool and equipment identification, health & safety and material use and sustainability.
+From May in year 10, students will undertake scenario-based tasks which go towards their internal assessment grade.
+Each task is related to a trade and includes job planning and sequencing, material calculations, tool and equipment identification, health & safety, material use and sustainability.

 The external exam is sat in the summer term of Year 11.

 C26 – Students can develop their practical skills in all trade areas